hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/livesql.md

 # LiveSQL

-LiveSQL is a HotRod module that allows the developer to write flexible SQL `SELECT` queries using only Java programming code.
+The LiveSQL module allows the developer to write flexible SQL `SELECT` queries from Java programming code only.

-The generator produces Java classes that represent tables, views, and columns and they can be used to assemble and run a `SELECT` query.
+LiveSQL uses tables, views, and columns &mdash; modeled by the CRUD module &mdash; to assemble and run `SELECT` queries.

 ## Example